inworld-ai/zoom-demeanor-evaluator-node/README.md

 ZM_RTMS_SECRET=your_zoom_client_secret
 ```

-Get `INWORLD_API_KEY` from your Inworld workspace, and the Zoom credentials from your Zoom App Marketplace page.
+Get `INWORLD_API_KEY` from the [Inworld Portal](https://platform.inworld.ai/), and the Zoom credentials from your Zoom App Marketplace page.

 **Optional Logging Variables:**